sonots/gdbdump-ruby/README.md

 $ gdbdump 1897
 ```

-You will see C and Ruby level backtrace on STDERR of **the target process** of pid 1897 as:
+You will see C and Ruby level backtrace as:

 ```
 $1 = (rb_vm_t *) 0x7f46bb071f20